martinalupini/BugginessPredictor_ISW2/README.md

 - **Classifier support**: the classifiers analyzed are Random Forest, IBk and Naive Bayes.
 They are also combined with machine learning techniques such as feature selection, balancing and cost sensitive learning.

-- **Performance and effort-aware metrics**: Comprehensive evaluation metrics such as accuracy, precision, recall, F1-score, AUC and NPof30.
+- **Performance and effort-aware metrics**: Comprehensive evaluation metrics such as cost, precision, recall, F1-score, AUC and NPof30.

 ## Results